rbeeli/websocketclient-cpp/README.md

 For example, the handshake log messages are useful to inspect the HTTP headers sent and received during the WebSocket handshake.
 Among others, the negotiated parameters for the permessage-deflate compression extension can be inspected this way.

+Alternatively, use CMake's compile definition function `target_compile_definitions` to set the log levels (see above).

 ## Implementation details

 Template type parameters are supplemented by C++23 concepts, which are used to validate template parameters at compile-time.